yuliadm/comp-reproducibility-hackathon/README.md

 ```

-After downgrading the python version and the snakemake,
+After downgrading the python (3.10 seems to work) version (had to recreate the environment a couple of times) and the snakemake (7.32.4)

 ```bash
 mamba install -c bioconda -c conda-forge snakemake=7.32.4 --strict-channel-priority -y